 Paradise Pier Hotel Standard Room Review

-We chose a Paradise Pier Hotel standard view room.
-Our room had two queen beds and a daybed which was perfect for my mom, daughter, and me.
+As part of a budget Disneyland trip we chose a Paradise Pier Hotel standard view room.
+Our room had two queen beds and a daybed which was perfect for my mom, daughter, and me since we each had our own bed.
+Amazingly our room didn’t feel overly cramped even with the couch and two beds.

 Please note: The standard room can have either of the following configurations: 2 Queen Beds and 1 Day Bed or 1 King Bed and 1 Queen-Size Sleeper Sofa.

-In between the bathroom and the bedroom area there is a small counter with a coffee maker and supplies.
-We used this counter to hold the handful of food items we kept in the room.
+In between the bathroom and the bedroom area is a small counter with a coffee maker and supplies.
+We used this counter to store the handful of food items we kept in the room for a quick breakfast.

-The armoire had drawers for clothes, the TV, and the refrigerator hidden inside a cabinet.
-The mini-fridge was able to hold several bottles of water plus a half-gallon of milk.
+The armoire holds the TV plus has drawers for clothes and a refrigerator hidden inside a cabinet.
+The mini-fridge isn’t large, but holds several bottles of water plus a half-gallon of milk.

 We rolled this little desk out and over to the daybed.
-Two of us sat on the daybed and one on the desk chair to eat our breakfast each morning in the room.
+Two of us sat on the daybed and one on the desk chair to eat our breakfast in the room each morning to save time and money at Disneyland.

 Paradise Pier Hotel provides free in-room and poolside WiFi for hotel guests.
 This WiFi works for simple tasks like email or social media, but is not capable of streaming videos through services like Netflix.